-While the prevalence of drug and substance misuse decreases with the lower key stages, early years settings have had under 5's bring in both packets of class A drugs and drugbased paraphernalia from home.
-The policy needs to consider both deliberate and accidental possession and use of drugs and other substances.
+The school does not have a separate drug policy.
+In the eventuality of drug and substance misuse, the government guidance on the safeguarding in education guidance page would be considered.
+While the prevalence of drug and substance misuse decreases with the lower key stages, early years settings have had under 5's bring in both packets of class A drugs and drug-based paraphernalia from home.
+The school needs to consider both deliberate and accidental possession and use of drugs and other substances.